Constitution of Maine: Article IV: "House of Representatives, Senate, and Legislative Power"

 "Section thirteen presents a discretionary field of action which your own honor will impel you to occupy to the fullest extent.'The title of 'Special and Private Laws,' which includes so large a portion of the laws of former Legislatures, is an obnoxious one, conveying suggestions of privilege, favoritism and monopoly; though happily these evils have not in fact, stained the character of our legislation, they should not be suffered to have, even in the form of our laws, any grounds of suspicion that can be removed.
 Other weighty objections to special laws for private benefit are, that they are obtained at the public expense, and in their passage distract the attention of legislators from matters of public interest.
 The opportunity is now afforded, and the duty enjoined upon you, by the amendment, to restrict the necessity for such laws to the narrowest possible limits.
 An analysis and classification of the private and special laws upon the statute books, will inform you of the objects for which it is desirable to provide by general laws, if practicable.
 'Many objects have been hitherto specially legislated upon although they were amply provided for by general laws.
 I have distinguished authority for the statement that sixty or more of the corporations created by a special act for each, by the last Legislature, could have been created and organized under general laws.
 The reason why the general laws have not been resorted to a greater extent, is not, so far as I am informed, to be found in any insufficiency or defect of those laws, but in the greater ease and simplicity of the method of application to the Legislature and in the fancied higher [146 Me.
 323] sanction of an authority proceeding directly from it.
 Section fourteen, relating to corporations is compressive and peremptory..
 It relates to all corporations, except only those for municipal purposes.
 It clearly prohibits their creation by special acts if the objects desired can be secured under existing general laws."

 Article V: "Executive Power, Secretary, Treasurer"

 This article describes the powers, election, and duties of the Governor, Secretary of State and State Treasurer.
 The article gives to the Governor "the supreme executive power of this State".
 Also the Governor is given the title of the "commander in chief of the army and navy of the State, and of the militia, except when the same are called into the actual service of the United States."

-The article also describes the compensation of the Governor and their power to appoint members of the judiciary who not directly elected, as well as civil and military officers.
+The article also describes the compensation of the Governor and their power to appoint members of the judiciary who are not directly elected, as well as civil and military officers.